adambair/yourenotagenius/README.md

-yourenotagenious
+yourenotagenius
 ======

 You're not.
-A genious.
+A genius.